jhallen/joe-editor/docs/man.md

 with the __^K /__ command- if you want to sort a column, for example.
 The insert file command, __^K R__ is also affected.

-When rectangle mode is selected, over-type mode is also useful (__^T T__).
-When over-type mode is selected, rectangles will replace existing text instead of getting inserted before it.
+When rectangle mode is selected, overtype mode is also useful (__^T T__).
+When overtype mode is selected, rectangles will replace existing text instead of getting inserted before it.
 Also the delete block command (__^K Y__) will clear the selected rectangle with __Spaces__ and __Tabs__ instead of deleting it.
-Over-type mode is especially useful for the filter block command (__^K /__), since it will maintain the original width of the selected column.
+Overtype mode is especially useful for the filter block command (__^K /__), since it will maintain the original width of the selected column.